-image by Warren Brown Designers can be a finicky bunch.
+Designers can be a finicky bunch.
 We can spend hours poring over Pantone colour books or font catalogues to get the right look for our work.
-A lot of us still put in the time to make sure a website looks the way it was intended even in Internet Explorer 6 […]
+A lot of us still put in the time to make sure a website looks the way it was intended even in legacy versions of Internet Explorer.
+All that […]

-image by alibree I find checklists useful when I’m planning a new project on a big scale, and let’s face it: a lot of websites fall into the category of big projects!
+I find checklists useful when I’m planning a new project on a big scale, and let’s face it: a lot of websites fall into the category of big projects!
 I’ve compiled this checklist to assist anyone who’s planning to get a website for their business or professional activities.
-It helps to have […]
+It helps to have the steps clearly […]

 Designers wanting to advance their careers are sometimes advised to concentrate on creating a personal brand.
 With this in mind, I decided to look at how some renowned graphic designers present themselves and their work online.
 Most of the designers shown here have personal websites to showcase their portfolio.
 There are a few sites representing […]

-Image by kevindooley Designing for blogs, creating blog themes and building websites with Content Management Systems (CMS) make up probably the fastest growing aspect of web design.
+Designing for blogs, creating blog themes and building websites with Content Management Systems (CMS) make up probably the fastest growing aspect of web design.
 The measure of a web designer who is keeping their skills up to date is that they offer at least one of these services.
-A good web designer […]
+A good web designer should also have […]

 The common wisdom for compiling a strong design portfolio is that you should limit the size to around a 10-15 samples of your work (give or take a few).
 I have perused a lot of design portfolios online, and it’s interesting to see how many break this rule.